Cannabiodiol (Can-nab-bi-dial) or “CBD” is worth learning about.

 Ever since cannabinoids and the endocannabinoid system (your body’s own cannabinoid producing factory) were discovered, researchers have been doing clinical trials on the potential health benefits of THC and CBD.

 CBD is still not formally approved by the FDA so you won’t find any medical claims on this site.
-However studies and research on the endocannabinoid system show that CBD could be helpful to people struggling with conditions like diabetes, alcoholism, anxiety, depression, chronic pain, cancer, and epilepsy.
+However studies and research on the endocannabinoid system show that CBD could be helpful to people struggling with conditions related to an imbalanced state (i.e. lacking homeostasis in the body).

 Scientists are so excited about CBD that some of them even filed a patent on its antioxidant and neuroprotective properties.